 Certain metallography questions arise more often than others.
 The Frequently Asked Questions (FAQ) page addresses 16 of those with specific information directly on the FAQ page, or with links to additional information elsewhere on metallography dot com, or with links to additional information off site.
 Here are just a few examples of topics covered on the FAQ page: metallographic preparation of Aluminum Alloys in general, metallographic preparation of Cast Iron Foundry Alloys, metallographic Tint Etching, metallography of Specialty Corrosion Resistant Alloys, general metallography Reference Books, mysterious EBSD Explained, locations of Metallography Courses.

 If you're looking for metallography consumables or a new piece of metallography equipment, visit one of the advertisers above or the Metallographic Laboratory Equipment and Supplies Vendor Directory page.

-Metallographers trying to select an imaging system, choose a metallographic imaging mode, perform digital image analysis, or understand microhardness testing will find metallography resources for those on the "AM&P" articles, and "Tech-Notes" articles pages.
+Metallographers trying to select a metallographic imaging mode, perform digital image analysis, or understand microhardness testing will find metallography resources for those on the "AM&P" articles, and "Tech-Notes" articles pages.